MeqdadDev/image-classifier-using-python-article/README.md

 We will create an image classifier that can distinguish between Arabic and English books.

-We will create an image classifier that can distinguish between Arabic and English books.
+We will create an machine learning model that can classify Arabic and English books.
 To collect, train, and test data, we will use [Teachable Machine](https://teachablemachine.withgoogle.com/) from Google.

 After training the model, we will export it with a `.h5` extension and use it with OpenCV and Teachable Machine Python packages.